-A big challenge for businesses nowadays is data.
-You may wonder how data can be a challenge if it is a weapon for strategic business opportunities?
-Indeed.
-Let us be more precise.
+Nowadays, a big challenge for businesses is data.
+You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 In the past, businesses made decisions based on previous experience; today, their decisions are data-driven.
 To make the most out of huge amounts of data, companies need to handle it properly to be able to identify insights and build intelligent strategies to ensure their competitive edge.